 Four Swords Adventures is one of the few games in The Legend of Zelda series I haven’t played yet.
 Copies for this on the Australian GameCube are rare and expensive, which is why this manga is the only real way I can experience the game’s story at this moment.

 I’m still reading this from the time of writing this, but it’s been really enjoyable.
 It’s easy to read and has an engaging story.
 Seeing the Four Links argue with each other feels natural and is reminiscent on how the different incarnations of the Doctor from Doctor Who act around each other.

-I will let you know my full thoughts on Corpselight next Book Talk.
+I will give my full thoughts on this in next month’s Book Talk.